 Good Customer Service Practices for Nurses

 In the United States of America, the healthcare system is set up so that patients have the right and ability to choose their provider and choose where they receive care.
 With patients having such autonomy, hospitals and practices must provide good customer service in order to compete for patients.
-What patient would choose to go to the doctor who is know to be rude and always seems to be in a rush?
-What patient would choose to seek care at a facility with the reputation of being dirty or having long waits?
+What patient would choose to go to a doctor who is know to be rude, unprofessional, inattentive, and always seems to be in a rush?
+What patient would choose to seek care at a facility with the reputation of being dirty, having long waits, or poor outcomes and reviews?

 When are you more likely to fill out the Hospital survey?